 I will tell you this: muffin longevity is extended extensively when stored in the freezer.
 For example, muffins on the countertop last two to seven days, while those in the freezer last three to six months.

 Does that mean your muffins will last forever in the freezer?
 Nope.
-Like I said, most muffins last three to six months.
+As I said, most muffins last three to six months.
 You might not have to worry about mold, but you will have to worry about freezer burn at some point.

 Inspect your muffin for signs of freezer burn.
-If you see freezer burn, discard the whole batch and start from scratch.
+If you see a freezer burn, discard the whole batch and start from scratch.

 Still wondering about how to tell if a muffin is bad or not?
 I’ve looked through lots of questions to find the most frequently asked.
 Keep reading to find out the answers!

-How long before muffin goes bad?
+How long before the muffin goes bad?

 Muffins on the countertop will typically last two to seven days, depending on the ingredients.
 They should not be stored in the refrigerator unless it’s a savory muffin with meats, cheese, etc. In the freezer, muffins can last three to six months when stored properly.